NilsHellwig/Topic_Modelling_Twitter_German_Federal_Election_2021/README.md

 This repository contains scripts and data that was developed for the paper  *Exploring Twitter Discourse: Topic Modelling of Tweets related to the Major German Parties during the 2021 German Federal Election*.

-Even though this repository contains the code to crawl the tweets from our paper, feel free to contact Nils-Constantin.Hellwig@student.ur.de to obtain the corpus.
+Even though this repository contains the code to crawl the tweets from the paper, feel free to contact Nils-Constantin.Hellwig@student.ur.de to obtain the corpus.

 The Python packages needed to execute the code are listed in `requirements.txt`.